Joya is the trading name of Golden Concept Ltd. A Swiss footwear company who manufacture Joya Shoes, Sandals and Boots

 Can I Return My Joya Purchase If They Are Unsuitable?

-Yes, we offer a 30 day return policy and FREE UK returns.
+Yes, we offer a 30 day return policy and an optionsl £2.99 UK returns label.
 All we ask is your purchase is returned in as-received and re-sellable condition.
-To access your FREE return label, please check your despatch e-mail.
+To access our return label, please click the link at the bottom of the page

 Can I Wear Joya With Insoles/Orthopaedics?